 - For the best result, let the dough rest in the fridge overnight, well-floured and wrapped in a plastic bag, otherwise it will crawl all over the fridge.

-- The next day, divide the dough into 8 balls.
-They should be around 60 gr each and let them rest for 30 minutes
+- The next day, bring the dough to room temperature and divide the dough into balls.
+They should be around 2 oz - 60 gr. let it rest for 30 minutes

 Frying the panzerotto/calzone